 1. Zack Ryder df Kevin Owens, Sami Zayn, The Miz, Dolph Ziggler, Stardust, Sin Cara in a Ladder match to become new Intercontinental Champion

 3. League of Nations df New Day in a six-man Tag Team match

 4. Brock Lesnar df Dean Ambrose in a No Holds Barred Street Fight

 5. Charlotte df Becky Lynch, Sasha Banks in a Triple Threat match to retain the WWE Women’s Championship.

-6. Undertaker df Shane McMahon in Hell in a Cell
+6. Undertaker df Shane McMahon in a Hell in a Cell match

 7. Baron Corbin won the Andre The Giant Memorial Battle Royal